csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Tal/Define.md

 * A variable name
 * The TALES expression providing the variable value

+If the expression used to define the variable needs to make use of the semicolon `;` character, then this must be escaped by doubling-it-up: `;;`.
+This could occur, for example, if a semicolon is used in [a `string` expression].
+The reason for this is as described below - the semicolon character is used to separate multiple variable definitions.

+[a `string` expression]: ../Tales/StringExpressions.md

+### Defining more than one variable in the same attibute

-Additionally, a single `tal:define` attribute value may define more than one variable.
+A single `tal:define` attribute value may define more than one variable.
 Where more than one variable is defined, each definition must be separated with a semicolon `;` character.
-There may also be any amount of whitespace before or after these semicolons, as appropriate for readability.
+There _may_ also be any amount of whitespace before or after these semicolons, as appropriate for readability.

 ## Variable names